-In February 2022, the geographic distributions of the Argentine shortfin squid and common hake were to the north-west in Falkland Island waters.
-Red cod occurred along the west, with the highest densities to the north-west.
-Banded whiptail grenadier, hoki, kingclip, southern blue whiting, southern hake, and toothfish were located mainly to the south-west.
-Patagonian squid and rock cod were caught around Falkland Islands waters but mainly to the south.
+In February 2023, the highest densities of the Argentine shortfin squid, common hake, kingclip, red cod, and rock cod were to the north-west in Falkland Island waters.
+The highest densities of southern blue whiting were detected to the north-east.
+Banded whiptail grenadier, hoki, southern hake, and toothfish were mainly aggregated to the south-west.
+Patagonian squid were caught around Falkland Islands waters but mainly to the south.